Mira Ptacin, Founder & Director

 Michelle Koufopoulos, Managing Director

 Michelle Koufopoulos is a writer and editor based in New York.
 She graduated from Sarah Lawrence College with a B.A. with Honors and studied writing at Oxford University.
-Michelle is also the Assistant Managing Editor of Guernica: A Magazine of Art and Politics.
-Her work has appeared in Guernica, Feministing, Freerange, The Faster Times, and The Isis, among other places.
-Michelle has moonlighted as a freelance manuscript reviewer, a journalist for a Fairfield County weekly, and the social media researcher for Oprah’s talk show guests.
-She currently works as an editor in the World History/Classics department of Oxford University Press.
+When Michelle isn’t working on Freerange, you can find her at Guernica: A Magazine of Art and Politics, where she is the Special Issues Editor, and in the editorial department of Riverhead Books.
 To reach Michelle, email: michelle (at) freerangenonfiction (dot) com or follow her on Twitter @_belletristic_

 Mike Murphy, Director of Publicity